Skip to content

 Caption Description

-output1 IsTrue Check if output1 is true
+output1 IsTrue Checks if output1 is true.

-output1 IsFalse Check if output1 is false
+output1 IsFalse Checks if output1 is false.

-output1 IsNull Check if output1 is null
+output1 IsNull Checks if output1 is null.

 Binary conditions with *Param*s